tvcsantos/muverse/README.md

 GitHub Actions integration for automated versioning in workflow pipelines.

 **Use when:** You want automated versioning in GitHub workflows.

-For specific package setup, see individual package READMEs.

 ## Commit Message Format